adambard/bandito/README.md

 ### Running experiments

-Use `runtest!` to mash together your variants into a single view function that can be used as normal. `runtest!` takes a (unique) keyword identifying the experiment, and a hash-map of view functions identified by keywords:
+Use `init-experiment` to create an experiment -- that is, a container for your results.
+You can define this in your top level or give it a lifecycle with component or mount, whatever you like. `init-experiment` an optional configuration map, and a hash-map of view functions identified by keywords.
+Use `experiment-handler` to create a ring handler from the experiment that will track views and conversions.

 ```clojure
 (require '[bandito.core :as bandito])